aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 ## Collecting the Data

+There some important details from managed endpoints that we want to collect to create a useful report.

 ### Determine the location of User Folders

 To plan an implementation of Known Folder Move, we want to see how much data users are storing locally before turning this feature on.
 To do that we need a script that collects the total sizes of the Documents, Desktop and Pictures folders.